List of Southeastern Conference champions: Women's tennis

-All current and future SEC schools play women's tennis.
+All current SEC schools play women's tennis.

 In 2000, the SEC changed the determination of its tennis champions to the team with the best winning percentage in conference regular-season dual matches (11 matches).
 Before this, a points system was used in which full- or half-points were awarded for wins during the season as well as during the conference tournament.